Where to Get a Student Loan for College

 Two broad types of federal loans are:

-• Direct unsubsidized loans: These are available for undergraduate students, as well as graduate and professional ones.
-They do not need to demonstrate financial need.
+• Direct unsubsidized loans: These are available for undergraduate students, as well as graduate and professional ones, that do not demonstrate financial need.

 A key difference between the two types involves the interest on the loan.
-With a subsidized loan, the U.S. Department of Education pays the interest when a qualifying student is attending school at least half time, as well as during a six-month grace period afterward.
+With a subsidized loan, the U.S. Department of Education pays the interest when a qualifying student is attending school at least half time, as well as during a six-month grace period when the student graduates, withdraws, or reduces to less than part-time.
 This can also apply if the loan goes into deferment, meaning when loan payments are postponed.
 With an unsubsidized loan, the student is responsible for paying the interest.

 Where to Get a Private Student Loan